toniclecb/springbootregistration/readme.md

 The initial project has only two dependencies:
 - "spring-boot-starter-web" (this one make your java project into a web java project),
-- "spring-boot-starter-test" (and this adds into your project the possibility to use tests, and a class SpringbootregistrationApplicationTests already exists in the initial project).
+- "spring-boot-starter-test" (and this adds into your project the possibility to use tests, and a class SpringbootRegistrationApplicationTests already exists in the initial project).

 Besides the dependencies we have the plugin:
 - "spring-boot-maven-plugin" (this one allows we use spring-boot commands in maven).